tangrams/tangram-docs/pages/draw.md

 ####`offset`
 Optional _[float x, float y]_ array, in `px`.
 No default.

 Applies to `text`.
 Moves the feature from its original location.
 For point labels, the offset is in *screen space*, e.g. a Y offset of 10px will move the label 10 pixels down on the screen.
 For line labels, the offset is relative to the *line*, so a -10px offset will move the label 10 pixels *above* the line ("up" relative to the line).
+For example, line label offsets are useful for placing labels on top of or underneath roads or administrative borders.

 ```yaml
 draw: